DreymaR/BigBagKbdTrixPKL/Files/README.md

 * In the OS deadkey table ([DeadKeysFromLocID] in PKL_Tables.ini) a -2 entry means no dead keys and RAlt may be used as AltGr (altGrEqualsAltCtrl).
 * Special keys such as Back/Del/Esc/F# used to release a dead key's base char and also do their normal action.
 Now they just cancel the dead key(s).
 * A single layout entry of VK or -1 will set that key to itself as a VirtualKey (if it was set in the base layout and you don't want it remapped).

+**OTHER/NOTES**
+* There was a problem with DKs getting stuck after a special entry.
+Seems this was always the case?!
+A call to pkl_Send(0) somehow prevents it...

+**PKL[eD] VERSION INFO**
 * PKL[eD] v0.4.5: Literals/Ligatures/Powerstrings specified by the '&‹entry›' syntax for layouts/Extend/deadkey entries.
 Can be defined as multiline.
 	- There's a string file specified in the layout.ini, by default it's Files\_eD_PwrStrings.ini
 	- The ligature name can be any text string.
 In layout entries, two-digit names are prettiest.
 	- Note that programs handle line breaks differently!
 In some apps, \r\n is needed but that creates a double break in others.
 	- SendMode can be selected for powerstrings (Input, Message, Paste from Clipboard) in the string file.
 	- To avoid stuck modifiers for long strings, a SendMessage() method was implemented.
-* More generic dead key output: Same prefix-entry syntax as layout/Extend, parsing "%$*=@&" entries.
+	- More generic dead key output: Same prefix-entry syntax as layout/Extend, parsing "%$*=@&" entries.
 		- Dead key base/release entries can be in 0x#### Unicode format in addition to the old decimal format.
 For base keys, the syntax must be exact.
 		- Examples: "102 = ƒ" is possible instead of "102 = 402".
 For a glyph not shown in your font such as Meng, "77 = 0x2C6E" (or 11374 still).
 		- Should be easy to import MSKLC dead key tables of the form '006e	0144	// n -> ń' by script (e.g., RegExp "0x$1 = 0x$2	; $3")
 * PKL[eD] v0.4.6: The base layout can hold default settings.
 Layout entries are now any-whitespace delimited.
 	- pklIniRead() can have an altFile, such as "BasIni".
 For BasIni/LayIni, .\ and ..\ point to their own and mother directories.
 	- Read most layout settings apart from remaps from the base layout if not found in the main layout.